How to Bathe Your Baby

-Don't put your baby in the tub for a few weeks after he or she is born: It's best to sponge-bathe your infant until the umbilical cord falls off and is completely healed.
+Don't put your baby in the tub for a few weeks after he or she is born.
+It's best to sponge-bathe your infant until the umbilical cord falls off and is completely healed.
 After that, you can place your baby in the water, making sure to support the head and neck at all times.
 Your baby doesn't need a bath every day.
-Most babies do well with two or three baths per week.
+Most babies do well with 2 or 3 baths per week.
 You can clean the diaper area more frequently than this to keep this area clean.

 Allow enough time to bathe your baby.
 You want to enjoy this special time together.